 24. Therefore, applying the ratio of the above judgment, it is observed that the execution of trades by the Noticee in the options segment with such precision in terms of order placement, time, price, quantity, etc., and also the fact that the transactions were reversed with the same counterparty clearly indicates a prior meeting of minds with a view to execute the reversal trades at a pre-determined price.
-The only reason for the wide variation in prices of the same contract, within a short span of time was a clear indication that there was pre-determination in the prices by the counterparties when executing the trades.
-Thus, the nature of trading, as brought out above, clearly indicates an element of prior meeting of minds and therefore, a collusion of the Noticee with its counterparty to carry out the trades at pre - determined prices.
+The only reason for the wide variation in prices of the same contract, within few hours was a clear indication that there was pre-determination in the prices by the counterparties when executing the trades.
+Thus, the nature of trading, as brought out above, clearly indicates an element of prior meeting of minds and therefore, a collusion of the Noticee with his counterparty to carry out the trades at pre-determined prices.

-25. It is also relevant to refer to order of the Hon'ble Securities Appellate Tribunal in the matter of Ketan Parekh v.
-SEBI (Appeal No. 2 of 2004 decided on July 14, 2006):
+25. It is also relevant to refer to judgement of the Hon'ble SAT in the matter of Ketan Parekh v.
+SEBI (Appeal No. 2 of 2004, date of decision July 14, 2006), wherein it was held that: